UrielErck/SchoolUtile/README.md

  RegEdit - This page allow you to quick edit Windows Register by configuration file.
 To add new element press + and save, than edit save file "config.SUCF" with text editorusing JSon format.
  In page you can on/off prewrited configs or delete it bu press x.
+ The backup option is export regedit to files in userfolder/backup.
+If this folder does not exist or something  will go wrong you will have error message.

  Folder Control - This page allow you to deny delete folder/files.
 To add new element press folder icon and select file/folder than press check mark icon.
 Than save all by pressing diskette button.